Things to know before and after NSO

 - You must pay your semester bill in order to lock in the courses you've scheduled.

-- If you don't already have one, develop a strong and honest line of communication with your family as well as your instructors and advisor.
+- If you don't already have one, develop a strong and honest line of communication with your family as well as your instructors and adviser.
 Let them know what's happening and if/when you need help of any kind.
 The sooner you ask for help the sooner you will get it.

 - Pay attention to deadlines, and go to all of your classes, every day unless you have a valid reason for missing (i.e., medical excuse).